danielywang/quizlet_cmd/README.md

 Input your answer to the prompt, followed by 'enter'
 Enter ```#exit``` at any time to end practice session and show score

-At the end of the session you will be prompted:

-`"Would you like to see the words you got wrong? y/n?"`

-Inputting "y" will show a list of words you got wrong, the prompt, and the correct answer

 #### Features
 * Param `stack` can either open file with file name (recommended), or use the internal `stack` dictionary
 * Param `say = True` reads prompts and answers using specified languages _(Mac only)_
 	* Realized using Mac OS's built-in `say` function.
 User input specifies language, which activates different voices.
 Program is optimzed for irregular characters such as `(parentheses)` and `/` slashes
 * Param `reverse = True` reverses terms/definitions
 * Program notifies user if their wrong answer matches another answer

+* Program shows a list of words you got wrong, the prompt, and the correct answer
+* Asks if user wants to save the set of words they got wrong into a new file
+* Asks if user wants to practice the words they got wrong

 * If there are synonyms in the answer separated by `/`, eg `"car":"el coche/el carro"`, entering either (or both) would count as a correct answer